 Walking through the place is like wandering through a real haunted dungeon, a Hollywood horror movie set and a wax museum of monster exhibits all at once.
 It’s like a Disneyland attraction at someone’s home, but the kind that someone like Stephen King might make!

 Brinkworth Dungeon is dark inside (and very dark in places).
 It’s full of passageways, winding corridors and even an underground-kind-of tunnel.
-It’s all inside, although ever so briefly you do find yourself outdoors, six-feet under, at the bottom of a grave!
+It’s all inside, although ever so briefly you do find yourself outdoors, six-feet under, at the bottom of a grave (or at least that’s been the case in the past)!
 There is a torture chamber, scenes from horror movies and creatures behind bars, among other spooky things to see.

 There are no store-bought blow-up Snoopy or Bart Simpson characters here at this Halloween attraction.
 The Dr. Jekyll, Mummy and other creatures are sculpted by hand!
 Pretty much none of the props are commercially-purchased.
 It’s all a work of art (but a wonderfully ghastly one)!